aneeshsharma/com-aether/README.md

 > Java 13 has been used to build the client as well as the server.
 Make sure you have the same version when running the applications

 ### <a name="server"></a>Setting up a server
 Hosting the server is easy.
-First of all make sure you have `mysql` installed.
-To install mysql-
+First of all make sure you have MySQL installed.
+To install MySQL-
 1. Debian based systems : ```sudo apt install mysql-server```

 Once that is done make sure you create a new user for the server app.
 For now the server app uses the default credentials on MySQL as -